 According to the National Center for PTSD, in fact, approximately 60 percent of men and 50 percent of women suffer from ‘trauma’ at some point in their lives.

-Around 10 percent of women experience PTSD during their life compared to around 4 percent of men.
-While the number is significantly higher for individuals that served in the military (up to 30 percent of Vietnam veterans suffered from it), PTSD is something that affects people who have seemingly ‘normal’ lives.
+Around 10 percent of women experience PTSD during their life, compared to around 4 percent of men.
+While the number is significantly higher for individuals that served in the military (up to 30 percent of Vietnam veterans suffered from it), PTSD is something that affects many people with seemingly ‘normal’ lives.

 What is PTSD?

-It is important to realize that PTSD can happen to absolutely anyone and is not a sign of weakness.
-It is more common after specific types of trauma such as sexual assault or combat.
+It is important to realize that PTSD can happen to absolutely anyone, and it is by no means a sign of weakness.
+It is more common after specific types of trauma, including sexual assault or combat.

 Signs of PTSD

 Although it is possible for PTSD to begin immediately after the traumatic event, it is not diagnosed as a disorder unless the symptoms last for a minimum of a month.
-Also, the symptoms must interfere with your home life or work and cause significant distress.
-In tota, there are four distinct PTSD symptom types.
+Also, the symptoms must interfere with your home life or work, and cause significant distress.
+In total, there are four distinct PTSD symptom types:

 1 – Relieving the Event

 In these cases, the instant you relive the moment can feel scarily realistic to the point where you believe it is happening all over again.
-As well as seeing the image in your mind, you could also experience the same physical sensations and emotions as you did when it actually happened; this includes familiar sounds, smells, and pain.
+As well as seeing the image in your mind, you could also experience the same physical sensations and emotions as you did when it actually happened; this includes familiar sounds, smells, and even the sensation of pain.

 2 – Avoidance & Numbing